 Services: Our offers to which this data privacy statement applies (cf. Scope of validity).

 Tracking: The collection of data and their evaluation regarding the behaviour of visitors in response to our services.

-Tracking technologies: Actions can be either via the activity records stored on our web servers (log files) or by collecting data from end devices via , or similar technologies.
+Tracking technologies: Actions can be tracked either via the activity records stored on our web servers (log files) or by collecting data from end devices via pixels, cookies or similar tracking technologies.

 Processing: Any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 This data privacy statement applies to the following services:

 All of these offers are also collectively referred to as “services”.